ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-goes-full-time.rst

 Today we are announcing a new blog: http://blog.readthedocs.com/ We will be doing regular feature announcements on the blog as we build them.
-There are also a number of recently released features that we'll highlight there as well.
+There are a number of recently released features that we'll be highlighting there.
-If reading on the web aren't your thing, you can also choose to get that content via `RSS`_ or email:
+If reading on the web isn't your thing, you can also choose to get that content via `RSS`_ or email:

 .. raw:: html